 Weber was a decorated tennis player at the University of Missouri-Columbia from 2007-2011, where she was nominated for the school's Female Athlete of the Year award as a senior and earned Academic All-Big 12 first team laurels three times from 2009-2011.
 She earned placement on the school's Commissioner's Honor Roll every semester during her playing career.

-The native of Belleville, Ill. earned her bachelor's degree in secondary education from Missouri in 2011.
+The native of Belleville, Illinois, earned her bachelor's degree in secondary education from Missouri in 2011.
 Her degree included an emphasis and certification in English and language arts.
-She is working toward a Master's degree in health and kinesiology at UTSA.
+Weber completed a master's degree in sport management at Missouri State in 2015.